Regulations on the Management of Pacific Bluefin Tuna Fishing Operation

 Article 33

-In case of any of the following circumstances, the fishing license of the fishery operator and the Certificate of Fishing Vessel Officers or the Fishing Vessel Crew Identification of the fishery employee shall be subject to suspension for a period of one year and under, pursuant to Article 10 of the Act; and in case of severe violation, the fishing license of the fishery operator and the Certificate of Fishing Vessel Officers or the Fishing Vessel Crew Identification shall be subject to revocation:
+In case of any of the following circumstances, the fishing license of the concerned fishery operator and the Certificate of Fishing Vessel Officers or the Fishing Vessel Crew Identification of the fishery employee shall be subject to suspension for a period of one year or under, pursuant to Article 10 of the Act; and in case of severe violation, the fishing license of the concerned fishery operator and the Certificate of Fishing Vessel Officers or the Fishing Vessel Crew Identification shall be subject to revocation:

-(1) Catching, retaining, transshipping, landing or selling any Pacific bluefin tuna less than 30 kilograms, in violation of Article 5.
+(3)Catching, possessing, transshipping, landing, or selling Pacific bluefin tuna weighing less than 30 kilograms, in violation of Article 6.

 Article 34

-In case of any of the following circumstances, the fishery operator and the fishery employee shall be respectively subject to a fine between 30 thousand and 150 thousand New Taiwan Dollars, pursuant to Article 65 of the Act:
+In case of any of the following circumstances, the concerned fishery operator and the fishery employee shall be respectively subject to a fine between 30 thousand and 150 thousand New Taiwan Dollars, pursuant to Article 65 of the Act:

-(2) Any longline fishing vessel that fails to immediately attach the Pacific bluefin tuna tag at the appropriate position, in violation of Article 16.
+(3)A tuna longline fishing vessel permitted to conduct Pacific bluefin tuna fishing operation fails to immediately affix a Pacific bluefin tuna tag to the appropriate part of the fish upon capture, in violation of Article 17.

 Article 35

-(1) Failure to prepare the Catch Document of Domestic Sales Pacific Blueifn Tuna and the transaction document(s) which can trace back to the fishery operator for the purpose of examination of the competent authority in accordance with Article 28.
+(1)Failing to prepare Catch Document(s) of Domestic Sales Pacific Blueifn Tuna and the transaction document(s) which can trace back to the concerned fishery operator for the purpose of examination by the competent authority in accordance with Article 28.

-(2) Failure to apply for the issuance of the Catch Document of Exported Pacific Bluefin Tuna in accordance with Article 29 for exporting Pacific bluefin tuna to any foreign country.
+(2)Failing to apply for the issuance of a Catch Document of Exported Pacific Bluefin Tuna in accordance with Article 29 for exporting Pacific bluefin tuna.

 Article 36